15-minute exercise that could tell you whether you will be in business next year

-Whatever the outcome of the election; shareholders want their investment expectations met by C-level executives.
+However, whatever the outcome of the Covid-19 situation, shareholders want their investment expectations met by C-level executives.
 So what are they looking for?
 Here is a list of probabilities:

 Adequately researched information supporting probability forecasts

-List three most crucial performance indicators used in setting budgets
+List the three most crucial performance indicators used in setting budgets

 When to consider fall-back strategy plans

-No doubt the above are time consuming tasks but there are several ways to quickly assess the probabilities, so these will be the focus of this discussion Topic.
+No doubt, all the above are time consuming tasks but there are several ways to quickly assess these probabilities, so these will be the focus of this discussion Topic.

 Only shareholders can prescribe acceptable risk/return ratios for their investment but surprisingly many fail to do so as they prefer to see what comes up in the budget presentation based on an improvement over previous financial results.
 Many do this without really considering the sensitive issues affecting budget forecasts.
 In other words, they don’t fully relate to the key rationale affecting budget forecasts.

 One cannot simply prescribe a number without considering the Macroeconomic forces influencing trading results, especially in a service industry such as road transport.
 These need careful consideration when talking Return on Capital Employed before Interest and Tax (ROCEBIT).
 Why ROCEBIT you may ask?
 Well in accounting, there are many ways of expressing Profit but what are we really talking about?

 Road transport, as we all know, is a highly capital-intensive business per unit of Revenue (somewhere around R0.48/R1.00) so it’s preferable to measure return (profit) on capital employed before interest and tax (ROCEBIT).
 This is a critical assessment as CEOs seldom have the say in how investments are leveraged which infers that shareholders are really the only people who control the Cost of Capital - not CEOs.